-The passage from the prophet Isaiah which has been read today in worship services (where the Revised Common Lectionary is used) contains some striking words.
+The passage from the prophet Isaiah which is to be read in worship services (where the Revised Common Lectionary is used) this coming Sunday contains some striking words.

 What to me is the multitude of your sacrifices? says the LORD;